 Hibiscus flower meanings include ephemeral beauty, romantic love and passion, friendship, hospitality, and joy.
 The quintessential tropical flower, the hibiscus originated in Asia and then made its way to other warm places around the world, including Polynesia, Australia, New Zealand, Hawaii, Florida, and the Caribbean.
 Not only are hibiscus flowers considered beautiful, they have significant spiritual meanings in many cultures.

-In this post, you’ll learn about hibiscus symbolism and color meanings.
-In addition, you’ll find information on growing hibiscus plants, care, and uses.
+In this post, we’ll explore all aspects of hibiscus symbolism and meaning, including hibiscus spiritual and color meaning.
+In addition, I’ll provide some information on growing hibiscus plants, their care, and uses.

 Table of Contents